High School and Beyond: Current activity

-In 2019, researchers at the University of Texas at Austin, the University of Wisconsin, the University of Minnesota, and Columbia University, and NORC at the University of Chicago began planning for a new 2021 follow-up of the HS&B sample members.
-The 2021 follow-up is funded by the National Institute on Aging and the Alzheimer's Association and will follow up with approximately 25,500 sample members of the 1980 sophomore and senior classes from the original HS&B study sponsored by NCES.
+In 2019, researchers at the University of Texas at Austin, University of Wisconsin, the [University of Minnesota, Columbia University, and NORC at the University of Chicago began planning for a new 2021 follow-up of the HS&B sample members.
+The follow-up was funded by the National Institute on Aging and the Alzheimer's Association, and intended to follow up with approximately 25,500 sample members of the 1980 sophomore and senior classes from the original HS&B study sponsored by NCES.

-The 2021 follow-up surveys will assess sample members’ cognitive skills as they approach age 60 and are designed to understand the connections between social relationships, education, and health.
-The survey also collects updated information about sample members’ work experiences, health, and family roles at midlife.
-This information will be used to understand how sample members have fared since they were last contacted.
-Study respondents will also have the opportunity to participate in a home health visit to complete health measurements in their own home, like blood pressure, height and weight.
-Sample members will also be asked to provide blood and saliva samples.
-This information will be used to better understand how people’s genes, biology, and life experiences intersect to influence health and cognitive well-being.
+The 2021 follow-up surveys were to assess sample members' cognitive skills as they approach age 60, and were designed to understand the connections between social relationships, education, and health.
+The survey also collected updated information about sample members' work experiences, health, and family roles at midlife.
+This information would be used to understand how sample members had fared since they were last contacted.
+Study respondents would also have the opportunity to participate in a home health visit to complete health measurements in their own home, like blood pressure, height and weight.
+Sample members would be asked to provide blood and saliva samples.
+This information would be used to better understand how people’s genes, biology, and life experiences intersect to influence health and cognitive well-being.

-The resulting research will focus on understanding how opportunities and experiences of adolescents and young adults, as well as characteristics of their high schools and post-secondary institutions, shape sample members’ lives as they age and approach the retirement years.
+The resulting research would focus on understanding how opportunities and experiences of adolescents and young adults, as well as characteristics of their high schools and post-secondary institutions, shape sample members' lives as they age and approach their retirement years.